bric3/bric3.github.io/_posts/2019-09-13-watchservice-and-bind-mount.md

 * https://github.com/moby/moby/issues/11705
 * https://github.com/libuv/libuv/issues/1201

-So this explains why the code was working when being tested with JUnit 4's `TemporaryFolder` and on a physical machine as these paths files that were watched were not bind mounted.
+Concretely this explains why the code was working when being tested with JUnit 4's `TemporaryFolder` and on a physical machine because the watched was not _bind mounted_.

 ## How to fix this

-This is interesting but the program still has to watch changes to this file.
-This boils down to two approaches:
+This knowledge is interesting, but the program still has to watch changes to this file which in practice suggests two approaches:

 1. Either poll the file regularly
 2. or use an implementation that leverage the right `inotify` abstraction (i.e. that do not only allow to watch folder).

-There's implementations for both approaches.
-However at this time I'm uneasy to share a list or to recommend any as I do not have sufficient experience with any of these alternatives.
+Implementations for both approaches exist.
+However, at this time I'm uneasy to share a list or to recommend any as I do not have sufficient experience with the second alternative and as such unable to make a critical assessment comparing both.

-Typically when watching files there's some tricky details that cannot be overlooked when using the whole set of events offered by `inotify` or other OS native file watching API.
-And this depend of the use case that has to be solved.
+Typically, when watching files there's some tricky details that cannot be overlooked when using the whole set of events offered by `inotify` or when considering other OS native file watching API.
+Additionally, this may very well depend on the actual use case that has to be solved.

-Note that this happened on `/etc/hosts`, but the same issue can happen on any file that is bind mounted in the container, like it is customary for configuration files in Kubernetes.
+Note that this happened on `/etc/hosts`, but the same issue can happen on any file that is _bind mounted_ in the container, like it is customary for configuration files (configmap) in Kubernetes.

 ## Remaining questions